ibm-cloud-docs/vmwaresolutions/sddc/sd_applyingupdates.md

 **Notes**:

+* Before an update operation is started, a health check for the instance is completed.
+If the health check fails, you are notified so you can fix the problem before applying the update.
-* Before an update operation is started, a backup of the management virtual machines is done automatically in the background.
+* Before an update operation is started, a backup of the management virtual machines (VMs) is done automatically, if your instance has the [Veeam service](vc_addingremovingservices.html#available-services-for-vcenter-server-instances) installed.
 After the backup is completed, the update is applied.
 During the update operation, do not attempt any provisioning or add ESXi server operations.

-* During updates that include VMware components updates, virtual machines (VMs) may need to be migrated from ESXi servers to go into maintenance mode.
+* During updates that include VMware components updates, VMs may need to be migrated from ESXi servers to go into maintenance mode.
 If a VM has a local datastore, or CD-ROM mounted, this might prevent the VM migration.

-* Do not change the password for the **automationuser** user ID.
-During the provisioning of a new environment, {{site.data.keyword.vmwaresolutions_short}} creates the **automationuser** user ID that is used for the management of an instance, including the application of updates.
-Changing the password for this user might cause the update to fail.
+* During the provisioning of a new environment, {{site.data.keyword.vmwaresolutions_short}} creates the **automationuser** ID that is used for instance management, including for applying updates.
+Do not change the password for this user ID.
+Changing the password might cause the update to fail.

 ## Procedure